 WATER is a major conducive condition for termites.
 What you see in the pictures below is what happens when there is a water leak in an attic with spray foam insulation.
 In this particular case, some 4-legged creature(s) (possum, racoon, host of squirrels, etc.) had been making their homes in the insulation.
 Clearly, it also had some major blood loss.
 There were more than 7 spots in the house where water leaked in and resulted in the blood splatter you see above.

 We did not take a picture of where the water had collected between the paint and the drywall.
-We were afraid the flash would make the enormous tear drop full of water explode.
-Really!
+We were afraid the flash would make the enormous tear drop full of water explode!

 Hadley Termite & Pest Control, Inc. Copyright (c) 2019